 When I first started blogging more about Amsterdam and offering up all my best of the best Amsterdam travel tips, I never thought I'd write a guide to Amsterdam coffeeshops.
 The main reason for this is that I do not frequent them.
 In fact, I spend most of my time living in this fantastic city utterly oblivious to coffeeshops in Amsterdam.

 It's not until I catch a whiff of marijuana from a tourist passing me by in the centre of town, or when I get an email from a soon-to-be visitor asking where the best coffeeshops in Amsterdam do I actually remember that these places exist and that for many people Amsterdam's coffeeshops are the main reason they come to visit.

 It has always been my intention with this blog to help you see that there is SO much more to Amsterdam than coffeeshops.
-You do not need to even step foot in the Red Light District to have a wonderful visit to Amsterdam.
+You do not need to even step foot in a coffeeshop or even in the Red Light District where most of Amsterdam's coffeeshops can be found, to have a wonderful visit to Amsterdam.
 However, I know that this area, also called De Wallen by locals and the Dutch, has a lot to offer visitors whether you are planning on smoking in an Amsterdam coffeeshop or not, and it is very much considered the centre of the city's cannabis scene.

 However, in reality coffeeshops are found all over Amsterdam, and indeed, some of the best Amsterdam coffeeshops are located outside of the Red Light District, so I felt it a good idea, and probably way overdue, to write something about the cannabis culture in Amsterdam and to put together a list of the best coffeeshops in Amsterdam, as well as a short history of how they came to be, why they are indeed called coffeeshops, and finally some tips for making sure you enjoy a visit to an Amsterdam coffeeshop safely and responsibly.